Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Above 0.21 – Higher atherogenic risk

-A higher value suggests a metabolic environment favoring atherosclerosis, even if total cholesterol or LDL appears acceptable.
+A higher value suggests a metabolic environment that favors atherosclerosis, even if total cholesterol or LDL appear acceptable.

 Two people may have the same LDL level.

-The second person will almost always have a much higher atherogenic index, reflecting worse lipid quality and higher cardiovascular risk.
+Person B will almost always have a much higher atherogenic index, reflecting worse lipid quality and higher cardiovascular risk—despite having an LDL level identical to Person A.

 What Raises the Atherogenic Index?

-Sugar, white flour, and sweetened beverages rapidly raise triglycerides—especially after meals.
-Frequent post-meal spikes worsen the index even if fasting numbers appear acceptable.
+Sugar, white flour, and sweetened beverages rapidly raise triglycerides—especially after meals. - Excess Alcohol

-Abdominal fat releases free fatty acids directly into the liver, fueling triglyceride overproduction and worsening lipid balance.
+Abdominal fat releases free fatty acids into the liver, fueling triglyceride overproduction. - Physical Inactivity

 Muscle tissue is a major sink for triglycerides.
-Low muscle mass and inactivity reduce triglyceride clearance from the bloodstream.
+Low muscle mass and inactivity reduce triglyceride clearance.

 Why the Atherogenic Index Is Closely Linked to Blood Sugar